Product inserts are considered to be a cost-effective marketing tactic, but are they just that or more?

 Their insert is an example of a perfect review solicitation:

-First, they are asking for a “review”, not a “positive review” and are also making it easier for the buyer by providing clear instructions.
+- First, they ask for simply a “review,” not a “positive review.”
+They also make it easier for the buyer to act by providing clear instructions.

-Secondly, they’re making sure that if the buyer has complaints then he contacts them directly.
-If they hadn’t included this insert then an unsatisfied buyer would most probably submit a negative review.
+- Second, they make sure that buyers can contact them directly if they have complaints.
+If they hadn’t included this product insert, then an unsatisfied buyer would be more likely to submit a negative review.

-In this case, he would be more inclined towards getting the issue resolved by contacting the seller first.
+In this case, the customer would be more inclined towards getting the issue resolved by contacting the seller first.

 4. Ever-Grill Barbecue Gloves